-The Master of Science in Teaching Literacy, Birth to Grade 12 program is designed for students seeking professional certification in the teaching certificate they presently hold.
+The Master of Science in Teaching Literacy, Birth-Grade 12 program is designed for students seeking professional certification in the teaching certificate they presently hold.
+Three years of teaching experience are also required for professional certification.
 This program leads to dual certification as a literacy teacher in Birth-Grade 6 and Grades 5-12.